Cressi Leonardo Dive Computer Review

 Dive computers are used by many or nearly all scuba divers today.
 They replaced the complicated dive tables through the years and gained capabilities with every new model coming out.

-A stylish dive computer designed like a wrist watch but it's too large to be worn every day.
+A large-sized, easy-to-read wrist-mounted dive computer that is geared towards the beginner and recreational diver.
+It’s designed like a wristwatch but it is too large to be worn every day.

 - Great display